utkutpcgl/UniVIP/README.md

 - The bounding box format of the proposals are (x,y,w,h), I am not sure what x and y are yet (center or upper left corner?)

-- It creates scenes for every image (every batch new pairs), does a batch have a single image?
-That would be strange.

 - I had to change the OS mmap limitation x4 with `sudo sysctl -w vm.max_map_count=<new_value>` (`sudo sysctl -w vm.max_map_count=262120`)

 # Maybe check these